 You can’t appeal against the academic or professional judgement of the examiners or panel members.
 There’s no appeal against the decision made on the quality of the assessed work (including professional practise) or the criteria being applied to mark the work.

-You can’t appeal against a decision concerning extenuating circumstances unless there’s clear evidence the decision maker didn’t follow the approved Extenuating Circumstances procedures and/or the decision makers’ recommendation was not appropriately considered by the relevant body.
+You can’t appeal against a decision concerning exceptional circumstances unless there’s clear evidence the decision maker didn’t follow the approved exceptional circumstances procedures and/or the decision makers’ recommendation was not appropriately considered by the relevant body.